CodesAreHonest/star-wars-universe/README.md

 # Star Wars Universe
-An application allow user to view the information of peoples under selected species, the weight and mass of people are plotted on **Scatter Graph**.
+An application allow user to view the information of peoples under selected species of Star Wars Universe, the weight and mass of people are plotted on **Scatter Graph**.

 ***